-Nathan Oliveira Painting Example (1961)
+Nathan Oliveira Painting from 1961

 Another influence was from Max Beckmann, the German painter.
-Nathan Oliveira studied with him briefly and stated in a 1992 interview the following: “There was a power that was emanating from his painting that was far more potent than what I was recognizing in most things I was seeing, and I wanted this”.
+Nathan Oliveira studied with him and in a 1992 interview said: “There was a power that was emanating from his painting that was far more potent than what I was recognizing in most things I was seeing, and I wanted this”.
 “That made sense to me, that was the influence.”

 Nathan Oliveira used to take painting lessons from a marine artist.
 This later encouraged him to enroll in the California College of Arts and Crafts in Oakland.
 In the summer of 1950, he studied at Mills College also in Oakland.
 He graduated in 1951, and received his master’s degree one year later.
 After serving in the Army, he resided in San Francisco.
 He lived at the Presidio and started showing his work.
 Nathan Oliveira paintings were shown in a solo exhibition in 1958, at the Alan Gallery in Manhattan.
 In 1959, the new curator of painting and sculpture at the Museum of Modern Art, Peter Selz, included Nathan Oliveira paintings in the exhibition called New Figures of Man.
 This brought him a huge success in a short period of time.
 Nathan Oliveira paintings were described as spontaneous, just like he “was finding the figure in the process of painting it”, as Mr. Selz once wrote about him.

 But this new fame and its demands were too overwhelming for the artist.
-He was constantly working on producing new paintings and this led to his physical exhaustion.
+He was constantly working on producing new paintings and sculptures.
+This led to his physical exhaustion.
 There was also the appearance of Pop Art, a new movement at the time which began replacing his art.
 In an interview from 1978, Nathan Oliveira said: “I reached a dry spell, lacking in imagination, and the incentive seemed to be gone“.
 It was about this time that he began concentrating on prints, drawings and watercolors.

 In 2010, at the age of 81, artist Nathan Oliveira passed away in Palo Alto, CA.